VSee Plays Key Role For Disaster Recovery Expert

 One area he is working on is linking surrounding rural communities with limited medical resources to hospitals and disaster relief circles in metro areas like Phoenix.
 He has already helped set up a VSee link between Dr. Michels from his hometown medical center in the mountains to a well-respected neurosurgeon, Dr. Lieberman, in Phoenix.

-For the past 2 years he has also been a consultant for the Grossman Burn Center which has been helping burn victims in Afghanistan and together they are working to establish a more permanent clinic that would allow them to monitor victims and mentor indigenous surgeons there via satellite telemedicine.
+For the past 2 years he has also been a consultant for the Grossman Burn Center which has been helping burn victims in Afghanistan and together they are working to establish a more permanent clinic there that would allow them to monitor victims and mentor indigenous surgeons via satellite telemedicine.
 With the area’s poor infrastructure and erratic conditions, VSee would be the ideal tool for the project.

 Related Links